Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up Fluent Bit and FluentO as a DaemonSet to send logs to Amazon CloudWatch Logs.
 - [ ] Configure an IAM policy that includes the togs CreateLogGroup action Assign the policy to the container instances.

-### A recent security audit found that IAM CloudTrail logs are insufficiently protected from tampering and unauthorized access.
+### A recent security audit found that AWS CloudTrail logs are insufficiently protected from tampering and unauthorized access.
 Which actions must the Security Engineer take to address these audit findings?
 (Select THREE)

 - [x] Ensure CloudTrail log file validation is turned on.
 - [ ] Configure an S3 lifecycle rule to periodically archive CloudTrail logs into Glacier for long-term storage.